elliottyoon/Aim-Trainer/README.md

 (Missing will result in a sad sound)

 1. Pressing the `1` key on the keyboard will enter gamemode 1
 2. Pressing the `2` key on the keyboard will enter gamemode 2.
-Notice when a player loses in gamemode 2, the program just exits.
+Notice when a player loses, the program exits and prints "you lose" to console.
 3. Before entering gamemode 2, user can hit keys `3` - `9`
 which sets the maximum number of balls on the screen.